untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 - **`TileComponent`** — attached to every tile stub entity created by `setEntityStreamScene()`.
 Carries all metadata needed for the streaming bootstrap and teardown lifecycle.
 Key fields added for HLOD and LOD:
   - `hlodURL`, `hlodEntityId`, `hlodState`, `hlodSwitchDistance`, `hlodLoadTask` — HLOD lifecycle
   - `lodLevels: [TileLODLevel]` — per-tile intermediate LOD entries
-  - `meshEntityId` — the dedicated mesh-child entity ID, stored so the timeout guard can force-close `AssetLoadingGate` if `loadTextures()` hangs
+  - `meshEntityId` — the dedicated mesh-child entity ID, stored so the parse-timeout watchdog can force-close `AssetLoadingGate` if the parse Task becomes stuck
 - **`TileLODLevel`** — one instance per LOD entry in the manifest.
 Carries `url`, `switchDistance`, `entityId`, `state` (`HLODAssetState`), and `loadTask`.
 Mirrors the HLOD lifecycle pattern.
 - **`TileLODTagComponent`** — lightweight tag placed on render-descendant mesh entities spawned by the streaming system for per-tile LOD levels and HLODs.
 Carries a `levelIndex` used by the LOD debug renderer (`colorRenderablesByLOD`) and by `BatchingSystem.resolveBatchCandidate` to derive the batch LOD index for these entities (which have no `LODComponent`). `levelIndex` follows `lodDebugPalette`: 1 = LOD1 (green), 2 = LOD2 (blue), 5 = HLOD (cyan).
 - **`StreamingComponent`** — attached to individual OCC mesh stubs created inside a loaded tile.
 Governs per-mesh load/unload within the second streaming tier.